djspinmonkey/circuit_breakage/README.md

 connection = some_redis_connection
 key = 'my_app/this_operation'

-breaker = CircuitBreakage::RedisBackedBreaker.new(connection, key, block)
+breaker = CircuitBreakage::RedisBackedBreaker.new(connection, key, proc)
 breaker.lock_timeout = 30  # seconds before assuming a locking process has crashed

 # Everything else is the same as above.